rollerworks/search/Resources/doc/type.rst

 Implement the ``Rollerworks\Bundle\RecordFilterBundle\Type\ValueMatcherInterface``
 to provide an regex-based matcher for the value.

-This is only used for FilterQuery, making it not required to 'always' use quotes when the value contains a dash or comma.
+This is only used for ``FilterQuery``.
+It is not necessary to use quotes when the value contains a dash or comma.

 ConfigurableTypeInterface
 ~~~~~~~~~~~~~~~~~~~~~~~~~